adiralashiva8/robotframework-metrics/README.md

 ---

-*How to Ignore Library Keywords in Keyword Metrics Report*
+*How to Ignore Library Keywords in Performance Metrics Report*
- - In __rf_metrics_report_creator.py__ file add specific library keywords to ignore for tuple __ignore_library__
+ - In __rf_metrics_report_creator.py__ file add specific library keywords to tuple __ignore_library__
- - In Keyword Metric report keywords with type value 'for' and 'foritem' are ignored
+ - In Performance Metric report, keywords with type value 'for' and 'foritem' are ignored
- - Following library keywords are ignored in Keyword Metrics Report
+ - Following library keywords are ignored in Performance Metrics Report
     ```
     ignore_library = [
      'BuiltIn',